In Kyoto, the light was failing me, or maybe it was the other way around.

 Kyoto, Japan.
 November 27, 2014.

 The resulting photo was grainy and slightly blurry.
-But it felt alive – it had the right combination of subject, movement and colour.
+But it had the right combination of subject, movement and colour.
+It felt alive.
 I stared at the preview screen, my hands trembling slightly.
 The day hadn’t been wasted after all.
-I packed up and walked into the night for dinner, stomach growling, heart stilled.
+I packed up and walked into the night for dinner, stomach growling.

 When I returned home, the article I eventually published, “In search of old Japan”, won an online photography award.
-That shot became my favourite photo from the trip.
+That blurry shot of the rickshaw became my favourite photo from the trip.

-But the award wasn’t the real victory.
-What stayed with me was the feeling of having stayed through the failure, through the critic in my head, through the long day of uncertainty.
+The award was nice, but it wasn’t the real victory.
+What I’d won was the experience of having stayed through the failures, through the critics in my head, through the long day of uncertainty.
 It gave me the confidence to take on more work I wasn’t sure I could do, including a second travel assignment.
-But more than that, it reminded me that learning is something you do even when things are falling apart.
+But more than that, it reminded me that learning is something you do, even when – especially when – things are falling apart.